by Ron Richardson

 Susan J. Bramlette, LMFT

 The One Minute Manager is a concise, easily read story that reveals three very practical secrets: One Minute Goals, One Minute Praisings, and One Minute Reprimands.
-Going beyond the premise of managing in one-minute chunks, the broader lessons are the values that get expressed in those minutes--such as respecting people, providing emotional security for them, setting reasonable but challenging goals, and expecting them to develop excellent work habits.
+Going beyond the premise of managing in one-minute chunks, the book's broader lesson concerns the values that get expressed in those minutes, such as: respecting people, providing emotional security for others, setting reasonable but challenging goals, and helping others to develop excellent work habits.

 The 7 Habits of Highly Effective People by Stephen R. Covey

-The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change was a groundbreaker when it was first published in 1990, and it continues to be a business bestseller.
-Stephen Covey, an internationally respected leadership authority, realizes that true success encompasses a balance of personal and professional effectiveness, so this book is a manual for performing better in both arenas.
+The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change was groundbreaking when it was first published in 1990, and it continues to be a business bestseller.
+Stephen Covey, an internationally respected leadership authority, says true success encompasses a balance of personal and professional effectiveness, so this book is a manual for performing better in both arenas.
 His anecdotes are as frequently from family situations as from business challenges.

 Before you can adopt the seven habits, you'll need to accomplish what Covey calls a "paradigm shift"--a change in perception and interpretation of how the world works.
 Covey takes you through this change, which affects how you perceive and act regarding productivity, time management, positive thinking, developing your "proactive muscles" (acting with initiative rather than reacting), and much more.

 This isn't a quick-tips-start-tomorrow kind of book.
-The concepts are sometimes intricate, and I wanted to study this book, not skim it.
-Throughout the lessons, Covey's presence is both learned and thoroughly appealing.
+The concepts are sometimes intricate, and you'll want to study this book, not skim it.
+Throughout the seven principles, Covey's presence is both learned, personal, and thoroughly appealing.
 He drops references to the likes of Socrates, T.S.
 Eliot, and Robert Frost with the aplomb of an English professor.
 And his knack for mixing everyday stories with abstract concepts manages to clarify difficult issues while respecting your intelligence.
 In the end, we're moved to learn more about integrating all seven habits in our struggle to become better and, yes, more highly effective people.